christinamaher/NeuroCluster/README.md

 * **```create_directory()```:** Ensures the output directory exists.

 * **```save_plot_to_pdf()```:** Saves the generated plots to the specified directory in ```.png``` format.

-# Example Data

-This directory contains de-identified example neural (local field potential) and behavioral data for running NeuroCluster.
-Each electrode's neural data is stored in a separate ```.npy``` file.
-Behavioral data stored in ```sample_behavior.csv``` contains continuous model-based (expected value, RPE) and discrete model-free (reward outcome, condition) corresponding with the neural data provided.
-This example data provides users an opportunity to experiment locally with the NeuroCluster method and provides a template for formatting data to be used with this pipeline.